mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 > Nix expressions generally describe how to build a package from source [...]
 This is a source deployment model.
 For most users, building from source is not very pleasant as it takes far too long.
 However, Nix can automatically skip building from source and instead use a binary cache, a web server that provides pre-built binaries.
 For instance, when asked to build `/nix/store/b6gvzjyb2pg0…-firefox-33.1` from source, Nix would first check if the file https://cache.nixos.org/b6gvzjyb2pg0….narinfo exists, and if so, fetch the pre-built binary referenced from there; otherwise, it would fall back to building from source.

 Now this is where things start to get exciting, and where the importance of the functional programming foundations shine through.
-If package has a "complete dependency specification" and "Nix expressions are deterministic" then of course, why would you ever build the same package twice?
+If a package has a "complete dependency specification" and "Nix expressions are deterministic" then of course, why would you ever build the same package twice?

 > We provide a large set of Nix expressions containing hundreds of existing Unix packages, the Nix Packages collection (Nixpkgs).